Brain Health Strategies to Boost Memory & Prevent Dementia

 Read ArticleAging is an inevitable part of life, but its effects on our cognitive abilities don’t have to be.
 Science has consistent...

-Read ArticleAll articles in our brain/cognitive health category are written by qualified healthcare professionals, including medical doctors, naturopathic physicians, registered dietitians, and certified wellness specialists.
-Each piece is reviewed for accuracy and includes citations to peer-reviewed research when available.
+Read ArticleAll articles are written by qualified healthcare professionals and reviewed for accuracy with citations to peer-reviewed research where available.

-Our editorial team continuously monitors new research and clinical developments related to brain/cognitive health.
-Articles are formally reviewed at minimum every 12-18 months, with high-priority topics updated more frequently when significant new research emerges.
+Articles are reviewed at minimum every 12–18 months, with high-priority topics updated more frequently when significant new research emerges.

 View All Categories